apache/beam/runners/flink/README.md

 The following changes have been made:

-1. The Flink Dataflow Runner was added as a dependency.
+1. The Flink Beam Runner was added as a dependency.

 2. The Maven Shade plugin was added to build a fat jar.

-A fat jar is necessary if you want to submit your Dataflow code to a Flink cluster.
-The fat jar includes your program code but also Dataflow code which is necessary during runtime.
-Note that this step is necessary because the Dataflow Runner is not part of Flink.
+A fat jar is necessary if you want to submit your Beam code to a Flink cluster.
+The fat jar includes your program code but also Beam code which is necessary during runtime.
+Note that this step is necessary because the Beam Runner is not part of Flink.

 You can then build the jar using `mvn clean package`.
 Please submit the fat jar in the `target` folder to the Flink cluster using the command-line utility like so: